 Now you want to make sure your successful processes are repeatable.
 You might consider making playbooks for your processes.
 If they're both repeatable and scalable, you might look for outside interest or consider expanding internationally.

 The bottom line is that although you may be checking off goals and passing benchmarks, you need to kindle the fire of ambition to avoid complacency.
-That means being honest about your incoming revenue and staying hungry to improve those numbers and to continue providing top service to your customers.
+That means being honest about your incoming revenue and staying hungry to improve those numbers and to continue providing top service to your customer base.

 This is how to calculate recognized revenue: